Connect with Douglass Staff

 Amy N. Benner is the PLEN Coordinator at Douglass Residential College and a Ph.D. student in the Department of Political Science at Rutgers University-New Brunswick.
 Her primary research interests include women’s political participation and behavior, barriers to representation, political psychology, and campaign finance.
 In her free time, Amy enjoys cooking new recipes, leisure reading, and spending time with close friends, family, and her fur baby Tater.

-Dr. Leslie Danehy is currently the Assistant Dean & Executive Director of the BOLD Center for Leadership, Career and Personal Development.
-Dr. Danehy has worked in higher education for over 17 years as an administrator, coach, instructor, and as an emotional intelligence consultant.
+Dr. Leslie Danehy is currently the Associate Dean for Undergraduate Programs.
+Dr. Danehy has worked in higher education for over 20 years as an administrator, coach, instructor, and as an emotional intelligence consultant.
 She completed her doctoral work at Wilmington University and wrote her dissertation on emotional intelligence and leadership.
-She has a passion for supporting students during their most transformational years.
+She completed her Bachelor of Arts at Providence College where she played soccer and basketball.

 Madinah is the Director of the Global Village.
 Madinah received her Masters in Social Work from Rutgers University and a BA in psychology from Ramapo College.
 Passionate about social inequities, Madinah has worked to improve the lives of students throughout her career.
 She is a member of Alpha Kappa Alpha sorority, Inc. and sits on a number of boards and committees tasked with improving the lives of children.
 Madinah enjoys traveling, reading, spending time with her son, and re-watching old sitcoms.